niklasbuschmann/contrast/_posts/2023-11-18-go_lang_async_actors.md

 categories: media
 ---

 This blog post provides insights into Golang's concurrent programming features.
 It delves into the implementation of actors, independent entities communicating through messages.
-We do a walthorugh over a simple actor system implementation in go, which  showcases actor creation, message sending, and concurrent message processing, highlighting the principles of the actor model.
+We do a walkthrough over a simple actor system implementation in go, which  showcases actor creation, message sending, and concurrent message processing, highlighting the principles of the actor model.

 ---